Veto vs ContextFort: AI Authorization Platform Comparison

 Use ContextFort when:

-- You're a security team monitoring AI agent usage across developer machines
+- You are a security team monitoring AI agent usage across developer machines

 - You need visibility into what Cursor and Claude Code are accessing

-- You want tamper-proof audit trails independent of agent self-reporting
+- You want decision records independent of agent self-reporting

-- You're monitoring browser-based agents accessing internal web apps
+- You are monitoring browser-based agents accessing internal web apps

 - You need endpoint-level file, network, and process telemetry